volkamerlab/volkamerlab_org/README.md

 ## Insert a page inside another

 You can use _shortcodes_ along your normal markdown for this.
-Path is relative to `/content`:
+Path is relative to `/content`.
+Notice the `{{% %}}` syntax!

 ```
 {{% content "path/to/page/to/be/inserted.md" %}}
 ```

+## Project pages vs Research pages

+Every project is described at `/content/projects/project_name.md`.
+The frontmatter define most of the metadata you need.
+The markdown content after the frontmatter is free text and can be considered the "abstract" of the project.

+Research pages live at `/content/research/research_line.md`.
+They provide overviews of the different research fields of the group, and can embed _project pages_ thanks to the `{{% content %}}` shortcode.
+The `content` shortcode will only embed the Markdown text, though!
+It does provide a link to the project page for more information.

 ## Where to look for modifications